sanjanaaneja/instrument-variable-education-wages-college-proximity/README.md

 ## 2. Data

 The project uses an individual-level dataset loaded from `education.RData`.
-In the code, the main data frame is stored as `dfeduc`, and a subset of relevant variables is selected into `dfeduc_rel`.
+In the code file [`R/02_iv_analysis_education_wages.R`](R/02_iv_analysis_education_wages.R), the main data frame is stored as `dfeduc`, and a subset of relevant variables is selected into `dfeduc_rel`.

+Because the dataset is part of a university assignment, **it is not included in this repository**.
+To run the analysis yourself, you will need a similar dataset saved as:

+`data/raw/education.RData`

 ### 2.1 Key variables